new-order-network/newo-testnet/README.md

 ![Logo](https://neworder.network/assets/images/logo.png)

-# NEWO Göerli Deployment
+# NEWO Göerli UniswapV3 Pool Tool

-Script for seeding a UniV3 testnet pool with liquidity and swaps
+Script for creating & seeding a UniV3 testnet pool with liquidity and swaps

+- Deploys NEWO, USDC and veNEWO
+- If no `poolAddress` is given, creates a UniV3 NEWO/USDC pool
 - Creates a set amount of testnet wallets (recommend 10)
 - Seeds each new wallet with NEWO, USDC, and ETH
-- New wallets provide liquidity to pool & swap some USDC -> NEWO -> USDC
+- Each new walllet provides liquidity to pool
+- Each new wallet swaps some USDC -> NEWO -> USDC
 - 3/10 new wallets lock up NEWO into veNEWO

 ## Tools